Sponsorships

 The Copper Basin 300 — often called “the toughest 300 miles in Alaska” — launches each January from Glennallen.
 Since 1990, this iconic race has challenged mushers and dogs with rugged terrain, unpredictable weather, and the ultimate test of teamwork and endurance.

-Alongside this award, Pike Dog Wellness provides annual financial support to help ensure the Copper Basin 300 continues to thrive — 100% volunteer-run and fueled by community, determination, and the spirit of mushing.
+Alongside this award, Pike Dog Wellness provides annual financial support to help ensure the Copper Basin 300 continues to thrive — a race that remains 100% volunteer-run and fueled by community, determination, and the enduring spirit of mushing.

 KICY Voices the Finish Line Spirit